AShaww/BlackJack/README.md

-# EasyJack
+# BlackJack

-# Welcome to Jack Black, a console BlackJack Card game (first to 21).
+# Welcome to BlackJack, a console BlackJack Card game (first to 21).

 The standard 52-card pack is used, this rendition of BlackJack will use a single deck of cards.